anishsg/s3-plugin-webpack/README.md

 }
 Options
 exclude: A Pattern to match for excluded content.
 Behaves similarly to webpack's loader configuration.
 include: A Pattern to match for included content.
-Behaves the same as exclude.
+Behaves the same as the exclude.
-s3Options: Provide keys for upload options of s3Config
+s3Options: Provide keys for upload extention of s3Config
 s3UploadOptions: Provide upload options putObject
-basePath: Provide the namespace of uploaded files on S3
+basePath: Provide the namespace where upload files on S3
-directory: Provide a directory to upload (if not supplied, will upload js/css from compilation)
+directory: Provide a directory to upload (if not supplied will upload js/css from compilation)
 htmlFiles: Html files to cdnize (defaults to all in output directory)
 cdnizerCss: Config for css cdnizer check below
-noCdnizer: Disable cdnizer (defaults to true if no cdnizerOptions passed)
+noCdnizer: Disable cdnizer (defaults true if no cdnizerOptions passed)
 cdnizerOptions: options to pass to cdnizer
 basePathTransform: transform the base path to add a folder name.
 Can return a promise or a string
-progress: Enable progress bar (defaults true)
+progress: Enable progress bar (defaults true) Contributing
-priority: priority order to your files as regex array.
-The ones not matched by regex are uploaded first.
-This rule becomes useful when avoiding s3 eventual consistency issues
-Contributing
 All contributions are welcome.
 Please make a pull request and make sure things still pass after running npm run test For tests you will need to either have the environment variables set or setup a .env file.
 There's a .env.sample so you can cp .env.sample .env and fill it in.
 Make sure to add any new environment variables.